GrooyaO/typeahead/README.md

 # About
-This project aims to present simple reusable typeahead component in React.js.
+Simple reusable typeahead component in React.js.

 ## Setting up
 To run the project locally clone it, then install node_modules by running **npm install**, and then run **npm start** to start the project.